XRPLF/xrpl-dev-portal/content/concept-checks.md

 [![Check flow diagram (successful cashing)](img/checks-happy_path.png)](img/checks-happy_path.png)

-**Step 1:** To create a Check, the sender submits a [CheckCreate](reference-transaction-format.html#checkcreate) transaction and specifies the receiver (`Destination`), expiration time (`Expiration`), and maximum amount that may be debited from the sender's account (`SendMax`).
+**Step 1:** To create a Check, the sender submits a [CheckCreate][] transaction and specifies the receiver (`Destination`), expiration time (`Expiration`), and maximum amount that may be debited from the sender's account (`SendMax`).

-**Step 2:** After the CheckCreate transaction is processed, a [Check object](reference-ledger-format.html#check) (`tlCheck`) is created on the XRP Ledger.
+**Step 2:** After the CheckCreate transaction is processed, a [Check object](reference-ledger-format.html#check) is created on the XRP Ledger.
 This object contains the properties of the Check as defined by the transaction that created it.
-The object can only be modified by the sender (by canceling it with a [CheckCancel](reference-transaction-format.html#checkcancel) transaction) or receiver (by canceling it or cashing it) before the expiration time passes.
+The object can only be modified by the sender (by canceling it with a [CheckCancel][] transaction) or receiver (by canceling it or cashing it) before the expiration time passes.
 After the expiration time, anyone may cancel the Check.

-**Step 3:** To cash the check, the receiver submits a [CheckCash](reference-transaction-format.html#checkcash) transaction.
+**Step 3:** To cash the check, the receiver submits a [CheckCash][] transaction.
 The receiver has two options for cashing the check:

 * `Amount` — The receiver can use this option to specify an exact amount to cash.
 This may be useful for cases where the sender has padded the check to cover possible [transfer fees](concept-transfer-fees.html) and the receiver can only accept the exact amount on an invoice or other contract.